 You've landed, now what?
 How do you get into the city?
 Here, in Part 1 we tell you all about cars & vans.
 There are a number of ways to arrange Paris airport transfers, but the three easiest are by taxi, by a pre-arranged shuttle van and, our favorite, a pre-arranged chauffeured car.

 Of course, if you want to save money and don't mind struggling a bit with your luggage, there are also two bus choices, as well as the RER train, run by the Paris region transportation authority.
 We'll talk more about that in the next article, Part 2.

-There's no denying it — the absolute best way to get into the center of the city is a private chauffeured car, and it's our top recommendation.
+For us, the absolute best way to get into the city is a private chauffeured car, and it's our top recommendation.
 The driver meets you at your gate, takes care of the luggage, and drives you directly to your accommodation.

 Whatever you decide, our advice is to know what's going to happen when you arrive before you leave home.
 It makes the experience much more pleasant.
 Read this guide and learn how to find a taxi, or how to arrange for a private pick-up.

 Pre-arranging a shuttle to meet you at the airport is cheaper than a taxi.

 This is a good choice if you are one or two people and want to save money.
 Book online and pay in advance and you don't have to worry about having Euros in your wallet when you arrive in Paris.
 The drivers speak English and sometimes will give you a bit of a Paris tour on the way to your hotel.

 The shuttle van will also be carrying other passengers going to central Pairs hotels.
 (If you'd prefer to book a private van, see below.)